 Plenty of hockey players work on their skating and shooting, but only the truly dedicated players looking to improve their overall game add passing drills to their hockey practice.
-The varieties are nearly endless and new passing drills can always be added.
+The varieties are nearly endless and new passing drills can always

 Hockey Passing Drills Advantages

 - Softer hands

 - Improved puck handling

 - Increased confidence